Mesuva/concrete5-quick-start-guide-v9/signing-in-and-out.md

 Signing in will return you to your site's home page, with a new tool bar across the top of the page.

-Q> ## What browsers can I use to edit my site?
+## What browsers can I use to edit my site?

-Q>
-Q> concrete5 is designed to work with *modern* browsers, such as *Google Chrome, Firefox, Safari,  Internet Explorer 10+ and Microsoft Edge*.
+concrete5 is designed to work with *modern* browsers, such as *Google Chrome, Firefox, Safari,  Internet Explorer 10+ and Microsoft Edge*.
 It is recommended you use a recently released browser to avoid editing issues.
 Basic editing tasks are possible on a tablet device, but it is recommended that you use a non-touch device for full editing control.

 ### Signing Out